joe88park/Templates-for-Obsidian/README.md

 These are a few of my light-weight templates I use, so if you're new and don't have a beginner set of templates, feel free to use mine as a jump start.

+...
+I'm figuring out how to use Github ... bare with me for the updates

+ will be posting templates here soon.

 Author
 @joe88park